Hair Testing for Drugs

 - Benzodiazepines (sleeping tablets, tranquilizers)

-It is, however, an excellent tool for abstinence monitoring or longer window (several months) pre-employment testing.
+However, hair screening is an excellent tool for abstinence monitoring or longer window (several months) pre-employment testing.